LF-digitala-kanaler/LFDS/content/components/web/forms/upload.md

       After the user clicks on the button and have chosen a file we want to show a preview pane containing a smaller version of the image, file name and the possibility for the user to hover over the image to see a larger version of it.

+      The functionality to add the preview pane and validation is not included in LFUI there is some example cost posted in the bottom of this tab.

       ### Template preview

       This is the preview template we use to display each uploaded file with.
 In our example we use the File reader API to get the file name and the image src.
 It's advisable to resize the the thumbnail image to 35x35 and not just scale it down.

-We will need to use this templet for each image and place it inside the `.upload-placeholder.`
+      We will  use this template for each uploaded file and place it inside the `.upload-placeholder.`

       ```